University of South Florida

 2024 graduates of the HIPPY program celebrate together at the ceremony.

 On Aug.
 24, the Hillsborough Home Instruction for Parents of Preschool Youngsters (HIPPY) program held its 33rd annual graduation ceremony at the USF Marshall Student Center.
 The event celebrated 35 children and their parents who completed the program, which provides free home-based early education for children ages two to five.
-HIPPY Home Visitors work closely with parents offering a curriculum, educational materials, and support to enhance children’s literacy, social, and emotional development.
+HIPPY home visitors work closely with parents and offer a curriculum, educational materials, and support to enhance children’s literacy, social, and emotional development.

 HIPPY graduate